-The most effective sales content address what your customers care about, not what you care to tell them.
+The most effective content marketing addresses what your customers care about, not what you care to tell them.
 Content marketing for sales doesn’t just inform; it builds trust.
 And, nothing builds trust more than honesty.

 One of the highlights of my recent trip down to the Social Media Marketing World conference in San Diego was a session with “Sales Lion” Marcus Sheridan.
 Marcus is a master motivator, and he motivated me to rethink the way we write copy for our clients.
 Now I’m challenging you to do the same.

-Content that Address the Bad as Well as the Good
+Content Marketing that Addresses the Bad as Well as the Good

 Nothing builds credibility more than openly addressing potential pitfalls and issues alongside your key selling points.
 It’s this perceived openness and honesty that builds credibility and commands authority.
 Openly addressing the negative serves to validate the positive.
 Think of it like seeing a few mediocre reviews alongside all your 5-star reviews.
 A few 3-star reviews here and there will only validate the 5-star reviews.

 Content that Discusses Money, Costs, and Pricing

-When I go to a restaurant and see “Market Price” on the menu, I know from experience that’s code for “expensive”.
+When I go to a restaurant and see “Market Price” on the menu, I know from experience that it’s code for “expensive”.
 Now I have the dilemma of asking “how much” and taking the risk that I’ll look like a cheapskate when I choose something else, or just crossing my fingers and ordering it.

 You may not be able to address actual dollars, but you can certainly address the cost drivers, and in some circumstances, even provide a range of pricing.
 If your customers have a basic understanding of your pricing after reading your content and still pick up the phone, you know that they have somewhat already pre-qualified themselves.